WWE: COVID-19 pandemic and return to touring (2020–2022)

-Change in leadership (2022–present)
+Changes in leadership (2022–2023)

 On June 17, 2022, amidst an investigation by WWE's Board of Directors into reported "hush money" paid to a former employee by Vince McMahon following an affair, Mr. McMahon stepped down as chairman and CEO of WWE and was replaced by his daughter, Stephanie McMahon, as the interim chairwoman of WWE.
 Despite the change Vince McMahon came out on WWE SmackDown, that night opening the show with a brief speech, the highlights of which "then, now, forever and most importantly together" was quoted by various news media as Vince letting people know that he was still in creative control from behind the scenes.
-On July 22, 2022, Vince McMahon officially announced his retirement on Twitter, stating, "At 77, time for me to retire.
+On July 22, 2022, Vince McMahon officially retired, stating on Twitter, "At 77, time for me to retire.
 Thank you, WWE Universe.
 Then.
 Now.
 Forever.
 Together."
-Following Vince's retirement announcement, Stephanie McMahon was officially named chairwoman while she and Nick Khan were named co-CEOs of WWE.
+Following Vince's retirement, Stephanie McMahon was officially named chairwoman while she and Nick Khan were named co-CEOs of WWE.
 Triple H would take over as head of creative, while resuming his position as Executive Vice President of Talent Relations and later being promoted to Chief Content Officer.
 Commentators have highlighted the significance of McMahon's retirement, saying that it marked the historic start of a new period in WWE's history.
-The 2022 SummerSlam event held on July 30, 2022, was the first WWE pay-per-view event to be held under the leadership of Stephanie McMahon and Triple H. On August 18, 2022 WWE Hall of Famer Shawn Michaels was promoted to WWE Vice President of Talent Development Creative.
+The 2022 SummerSlam event held on July 30, 2022, was the first WWE pay-per-view event to be held under the leadership of Stephanie McMahon and Triple H.

-In January 2023, Vince McMahon announced intentions to return to the company ahead of media rights negotiations.
+On August 18, 2022; WWE Hall of Famer Shawn Michaels was promoted to WWE Vice President of Talent Development Creative.
+On September 6, 2022, WWE announced Paul 'Triple H' Levesque's promotion to Chief Content Officer.
+On January 6, 2023, Vince McMahon announced intentions to return to the company ahead of media rights negotiations.
 WWE's media rights with Fox and USA Network are set to expire in 2024.
-That same month, JPMorgan were hired to handle a possible sale of the company, with companies such as Comcast (owners of NBCUniversal and long-time partners of WWE), Fox Corp (broadcaster of SmackDown), Disney (owners of ESPN), Warner Bros.
-Discovery (broadcasters of rival promotion AEW), Netflix, Amazon, Endeavor Group Holdings (owners of UFC), and Liberty Media being in the speculation for buying the company, with CAA and Saudi Arabia's Public Investment Fund also on the list.
-On January 10, 2023 Stephanie McMahon resigned as Chairwoman and co-CEO, also on the same day Vince McMahon assumed the role of executive Chairman of the WWE while Nick Khan became the sole CEO of the WWE.
+That same month, JP Morgan were hired to handle a possible sale of the company, with companies such as Comcast (owners of NBCUniversal and long-time partners of WWE), Fox Corp (broadcaster of SmackDown), Disney (owners of ESPN), Warner Bros.
+Discovery (broadcasters of rival promotion AEW), Netflix, Amazon, Endeavor Group Holdings (owners of UFC), and Liberty Media being in the speculation for buying the company with CAA and Saudi Arabia's Public Investment Fund also on the list.
+On January 10, 2023, Stephanie McMahon resigned as chairwoman and co-CEO.
+On the same day Vince McMahon assumed the role of executive Chairman of the WWE while Nick Khan became the sole CEO of the WWE.